 Dr. Muhammad Shafiq is the executive director of the Brian and Jean Hickey Center for Interfaith Studies and Dialogue , and is professor of Islamic and religious studies at Nazareth College.
-In addition, he is the Imam of the Islamic Center of Rochester, Inc. Dr. Shafiq holds a Ph.D. from Temple University, and a M.A. and B.A. from the University of Peshawar.
+He also holds IIIT Chair in Interfaith Studies at Nazareth College.
+In addition, he was the Imam of the Islamic Center of Rochester, Inc. till 2007.
+Dr. Shafiq holds a Ph.D. from Temple University, and a M.A. and B.A. from the University of Peshawar.

 - Published "Acknowledge responsibility for Conflict and Injustice and Seek Repentance and Forgiveness, Muslim Reflection" Interfaith Just Peacemaking, edited by Susan B. Thistlethwaite, Palgrave Macmillan press, 2012

 Lectures and workshops

 - Presented "The Qur'an and the Islamic Faith" at St. Paul Episcopal Church, Rochester, NY, March 22, 2012

 - Presented "The Qur'an and Interfaith Dialogue" at Church of Transfiguration, Pittsford, NY, Feb.
 20, 2012